CarrierAlexandre/CarrierAlexandre.github.io/_pages/index.md

 <!-- <p style="text-align: justify">-->
 Some news: I recently joined the DG Monetary Policy of the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html) as Economist Graduate Programme Participant.

-I am also a PhD candidate in Economics at the University of Amsterdam and Bielefeld University, supervised by [Herbert Dawid](https://www.uni-bielefeld.de/fakultaeten/wirtschaftswissenschaften/lehrbereiche/etace/team/herbert-dawid/) and [Cars Hommes](https://www.uva.nl/en/profile/h/o/c.h.hommes/c.h.hommes.html).
+I recently defended my PhD at the University of Amsterdam and Bielefeld University.

 Last year, I was a Research Analyst at [De Nederlandsche Bank](https://www.dnb.nl/en/), working on the development of a Suite of Models for policy analysis, within the team of [Guido Ascari](https://sites.google.com/site/guidoascari/home?authuser=0).